 To view more of Danielle’s artwork please visit www.daniellecharetteart.com.

-Danielle is also a founder, owner and the gallery director of Trash Art Gallery and the Hole in the Wall Art Gallery at Metropolis Collective in Mechanicburg, Pennsylvania where she also has a studio open to the public for viewing.
+Danielle was also a founder, owner and the gallery director of Trash Art Gallery at Metropolis Collective in Mechanicburg, Pennsylvania and currently owns and operates Cave Art Gallery in Brooklyn, New York.